Salesforce likes to talk about “Customers for Life”, and while that’s sort of catchy, it’s a little hard to grok what it really means.

 Still, I’ve learned a lot seeing case studies go up over the years of customers I closed … that 10 years on … are still customers.

-- Net Negative Churn + High NPS = Almost Any Reasonable CAC Makes Sense — to Acquire 10 Year Customers.
+- If You Truly Have Net Negative Churn and High NPS — Then Almost Any Reasonable CAC Makes Sense.
+If It Lets You Acquire 10+ Year Customers.
 I know some VCs will take shots at this statement, and I mean it more as a construct than a reality.
 But if your customers last 10 years, and buy more from you each year … I.e. if a $100k ACV deal you close today, over 10 years, ends up being $2m in total revenue … what can you spend to acquire that customer?
 A lot.
 Really, quite a lot.
 A lot more than say 20% of first year ACV.
 But you have to have insane NPS/CSAT + truly high net negative churn (120%-140%) for this math to really work.
 If your customers don’t love you and buy more, your CAC has to be very low.
 Be cautious if your customers don’t yet truly love you.
-But if it you’ve got this winning formula with bigger customers especially — be confident.
+But if you’ve got this winning formula with bigger customers especially — be confident.
 Run the tables here.

 - Rip-and-Replace Deals Are Worth It.
 As you scale, your competitors will try to do Rip-and-Replace deals.
 As frustrating as it can be to deal with those, and maybe even unsavory to do them yourself … it’s worth it.
 If the customer lasts 10 years.
 You can even give away the first 18 months of a Rip-and-Replace if the customer will last 10 years.
 These deals make no sense if you aren’t going long.
 But if you are … they are worth it.